howtoscalenn/howtoscalenn.github.io/index.md

 Many people often `misunderstand muP is only about hyperparameter (HP) transfer`, but that's not true.
 Of course, HP transfer is a nice property. it allows us to avoid extensive grid searches over HPs for a given compute budget $$C$$ when predicting scaling laws or training very large models.
-But muP is fundamentally about ensuring that `every layer learns features maximally at each optimization step`, by assigning per-parameter hyperparameters (lr, init std, etc.), `even as the network’s width goes to infinity`.
+But muP is fundamentally about ensuring that `every layer learns features maximally at each optimization step`, by assigning per-parameter HPs (lr, init std, etc.), `even as the network’s width goes to infinity`.

 ![origin_of_muP](/assets/img/how_to_scale_cheatsheet/origin_of_muP.png){: width="100%"}
 *Fig. [Openreview of TP-5](https://openreview.net/forum?id=Bx6qKuBM2AD).
 Greg Yang explain 'muP is not only for HP transfer'*

 So, muP is designed to enable **maximal feature learning**, but Why SP is not enough?
 In SP, we often find that `some weights receive disproportionately large gradients`, while `others receive gradients that are too small`.
-If we reduce the learning rate to stabilize the weights that receive large gradients, the others can become stuck **meaning they don’t learn enough features**, which leads to inefficient training.
+If we reduce the lr to stabilize the weights that receive large gradients, the others can become stuck **meaning they don’t learn enough features**, which leads to inefficient training.
-On the other hand, if we increase the learning rate too much, **the model may diverge**.
+On the other hand, if we increase the lr too much, **the model may diverge**.
 So we are in the **dilemma**.

 ![tp5_paper_learning_speed_diff_quote](/assets/img/how_to_scale_cheatsheet/tp5_paper_learning_speed_diff_quote.png){: width="100%"}